 If your computer wakes up locked and you find that annoying, you can change that setting on the Edit Plan Settings page too.
 Just click on the Change advanced power settings option at the bottom of the page, find the Require a Password on Wake up option and choose No in the drop-down menu beside it.

 You can also change other power settings here, like keeping your computer awake when media is playing in the background.
 We don’t recommend you change too many things here, though, unless you know what you’re doing.

-The easiest (and safest) way to keep your computer awake without touching your mouse or keyboard, in our view, is by downloading Mouse Jiggler or Coffee – the software options we’ve described above.
+The easiest (and safest) way to keep your computer awake or your laptop awake without touching your mouse or keyboard, in our view, is by downloading Mouse Jiggler or Coffee – or any other software options we’ve described above.